Clicky

 Job

-Job maintained his righteousness and innocence even as he endured his trials.
-But after having an encounter with God, he changed: “My ears had heard of you, but now my eyes have seen you .
-Therefore, I despise myself and repent in dust and ashes (Job 42:5–6).”
+Job asserted his innocence throughout his trials.
+However, after encountering God, he transformed, stating, “My ears had heard of you, but now my eyes have seen you.
+Therefore, I despise myself and repent in dust and ashes” (Job 42:5–6).

 Isaiah